-The maximums that you can contribute to an HSA for 2021 are:
+The maximums that you can contribute to an HSA for 2022 are:

-- > \$3,6001 for an eligible individual with Employee Only coverage, and - > \$7,2002 for an eligible individual enrolling in any other coverage category. - Includes Citi's annual employer contribution of up to \$500, if you open an HSA through ConnectYourCare. - 2 Includes Citi's annual employer contribution of up to \$1,000, if you open an HSA through ConnectYourCare.
+- > \$3,6501 for an eligible individual with Employee Only coverage, and - > \$7,3002 for an eligible individual enrolling in any other coverage category. - 1 Includes Citi's annual employer contribution of up to \$500, if you open an HSA through ConnectYourCare. - Includes Citi's annual employer contribution of up to \$1,000, if you open an HSA through ConnectYourCare.

-Under federal law, individuals who are 55 or older by December 31, 2021, can make a catch-up contribution of an additional \$1,000 for 2021 and each year going forward.
+Under federal law, individuals who are 55 or older by December 31, 2022, can make a catch-up contribution of an additional \$1,000 for 2022 and each year going forward.

-If you do not enroll in the HDHP, by law you cannot establish an HSA.
+If you do not enroll in the High Deductible Plan with HSA, by law you cannot establish an HSA.